OntoUML/ontouml-models/README.md

 * License holders sending their models to the OntoUML/UFO Catalog expressly agree that the sent content is going to be hosted and made available for other users in the terms of this license.
 * Whoever uses the OntoUML/UFO Catalog expressly understands and agrees with its licensing information.

 Ontologies are going to be immediately removed from the catalog in case of a request by the original license holders.
-For content removal, please create an issue](https://github.com/unibz-core/ontouml-models/issues) or report it trought the [catalog's contribution form](https://forms.gle/wNSMfaJfkS3hi69o7).
+For content removal, please create an issue](https://github.com/unibz-core/ontouml-models/issues) or report it through the [catalog's contribution form](https://forms.gle/wNSMfaJfkS3hi69o7).

 Please access [the OntoUML/UFO Catalog's LICENSE file](https://raw.githubusercontent.com/unibz-core/ontouml-models/master/LICENSE) for the complete licensing information.